Tiro-P/DND-Planning-Obsidian-Backup/Encyclopedia/Races/Myelos.md

 - Standings with other races:
 	- The [[Myelos]] and [[Cha'rell]] are very close, regarding each other as siblings
 ## Description
-- Lifespan: Maximum of 150 years, 80 years on average
+- Lifespan: Maximum of 150 years, 80 years on average, they loose elasticity as they age
 - Physical Description:
 	- Myelos are born with a vaguely humanoid shape that looks like its made of snarled tree roots. about 2 years old they gain the ability to graft and from there they take wildly different appearances, ranging from 4-8ft tall and any shape imaginable.
 - Temperament: